-J1 Degrees conferred between July 1, 2019 and June 30, 2020
+J1 Degrees conferred between July 1, 2021 and June 30, 2022

-For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degr determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represe the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as t sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
-If you prefer, you can comp using 1st majors only.
+For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
+To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
+If you prefer, you can compute the percentages using 1st majors only.

-Category Diploma/Certificates Bachelor's CIP 2020 Categories to Include
+Category Diploma/Certificates Associate Bachelor's CIP 2020 Categories to Include

-Agriculture 01
+Agriculture 0% 01

-Natural resources and conservation 1.96% 03
+Natural resources and conservation 3% 03

-Architecture 0.42% 04
+Architecture 1% 04

-Area, ethnic, and gender studies 8.56% 05
+Area, ethnic, and gender studies 7% 05

-Communication/journalism 09
+Communication/journalism 0% 09

-Communication technologies 10
+Communication technologies 0% 10

-Computer and information sciences 10.66% 11
+Computer and information sciences 11% 11

-Personal and culinary services 12
+Personal and culinary services 0% 12

-Education 1.12% 13
+Education 3% 13

-Engineering 14
+Engineering 0% 14

-Engineering technologies 15
+Engineering technologies 0% 15

-Foreign languages, literatures, and linguistics 5.75% 16
+Foreign languages, literatures, and linguistics 4% 16

-Family and consumer sciences 19
+Family and consumer sciences 0% 19

-Law/legal studies 22
+Law/legal studies 0% 22

-English 4.63% 23
+English 5% 23

-Liberal arts/general studies 24
+Liberal arts/general studies 0% 24

-Library science 25
+Library science 0% 25

-Biological/life sciences 11.36% 26
+Biological/life sciences 11% 26

-Mathematics and statistics 2.38% 27
+Mathematics and statistics 4% 27

-Military science and military technologies 28 & 29
+Military science and military technologies 0% 28 & 29

-Interdisciplinary studies 2.95% 30
+Interdisciplinary studies 5% 30

-Parks and recreation 31
+Parks and recreation 0% 31

-Philosophy and religious studies 3.23% 38
+Philosophy and religious studies 2% 38

-Theology and religious vocations 39
+Theology and religious vocations 0% 39

-Physical sciences 6.03% 40
+Physical sciences 8% 40

-Science technologies 41
+Science technologies 0% 41

-Psychology 7.85% 42
+Psychology 5% 42

-Homeland Security, law enforcement, firefighting, and protective services 43
+Homeland Security, law enforcement, firefighting, 0% 43

-Public administration and social services 44
+Public administration and social services 0% 44

-Social sciences 23.56% 45
+Social sciences 25% 45

-Construction trades 46
+Construction trades 0% 46

-Mechanic and repair technologies 47
+Mechanic and repair technologies 0% 47

-Precision production İ 48
+Precision production 0% 48

-Transportation and materials moving İ 49
+Transportation and materials moving 0% 49

-Visual and performing arts 6.73% 50
+Visual and performing arts 5% 50

-Health professions and related programs 51
+Health professions and related programs 0% 51

-Business/marketing 52
+Business/marketing 0% 52

-History 2.81% 54
+History 2% 54

 Other

-TOTAL (should = 100%) 0.00% 100.00%
+TOTAL (should = 100%) 0.00% 0.00% 100.01%